Hilderin/llm-wiki-search/README.md

 > Requires `uv pip install -e tools/wiki-search-mcp` to be run first so `uv run` can find the package.

+Make sure to add `.wiki-index/` to your project's `.gitignore` so the SQLite index is not committed.

 ## Documentation

 Full docs: [tools/wiki-search-mcp/README.md](tools/wiki-search-mcp/README.md)